cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 tree after this chance node.
 This is equivalent to using the non-sampled counterfactual values and ignoring chance in the counterfactual.

+Here are the steps for Chance Sampling:
+1. Check to see if at a terminal node.
+If so, return the profit from the acting player's perspective.
+2. If not terminal, create or access an information set that is the card of the node's acting player + the history up to this point.
+For example: qb.
+- Information set node call is set up with vectors for regret_sum, strategy, and strategy_sum
+3. Get strategy vector of the acting player based on the normalized regret_sum at the node.
+We also pass int he reach probability of that player getting to this node so we can keep the strategy_sum vector (reach_prob * strategy[action])
+4. Iterate over the actions, update history, and make a recursive CFR call:
+- util[a] = -cfr(cards, next_history, p0*strategy[a], p1) <-- Example for player 0
+- Negative because the next node value will be in terms of the other player
+5. Node utility is weighted sum of each strategy[a] * util[a]
+6. Again iterate over each action to update regrets
+- Regret = util[a] - node_util
+- Update the regret_sum at the infoset node for the acting player to be the regret * the reach probability of the opponent (the counterfactual part of the regrets)
+7. Return node_util

+Now we relate the steps to the algorithm below:

-Below we show a figure of the MCCFR algorithm for Chance Sampling, which samples only chance nodes.
-This effectively means that the algorithm recurses over the tree that includes a sample of private cards.
-The algorithm works by calling CFR for each player over T iterations (lines 32-37).
+Below we show a figure of the MCCFR algorithm for Chance Sampling.
+The algorithm works by calling CFR for each player over T iterations (lines 32-37) given a single vector of cards of both players, history of plays, and each player’s reach probabilities.
 If the history h is terminal, then a utility value can be returned (lines 6-7).
 If this is the beginning of the game tree and a chance node, then a single outcome is sampled and CFR is recursively called again (lines 8- 10).
 If the node is neither a chance node or a terminal node, then for each action, CFR